ZupIT/beagle-docs/content/en/faq.md

 ## Why should I use Beagle and not React Native or Flutter?

-Beagle's solution is different from other tecnologies.
-It is a tool to make the development easier, it has UI oriented concept of continuous delivery.
-Beagle allows you to handle through backend, native components of your application, change layouts and the display of these components.
+Beagle's solution is different from other technologies.
+Beagle is a tool that makes mobile and web app development easier, and it has a UI oriented concept of continuous delivery.
+Through a backend project, Beagle also allows you to implement native components and change its layout.

 ## Is it possible to make tests in server driven screens?